Australian Road Rules: Status

 The rules are a template only; the actual laws are those legislated by each state and territory.
 However most states and territories have adopted the rules as legislation, with minor variations.

 Current activity

 The National Transport Commission is charged with maintaining the Australian Road Rules.
-From time to time, the Commission develops maintenance packages for the Rules which are submitted to the Australian Transport Council for the approval of Australia's Transport Ministers and for the ultimate adoption and roll out across the States and Territories of Australia.
+From time to time, the commission develops maintenance packages for the Rules which are submitted to the Australian Transport Council for the approval of Australia's Transport Ministers and for the ultimate adoption and roll out across the states and territories.